Zluf/precision-gym-app-react/README.md

 ## About the app

 The purpose of this app is track the progress of a user's performance in the gym.
-The user would be able to manually add and edit their exercise routines.
-The routines with their input data would be later displayed in the UI.
+The user would be able to manually add/edit their exercises and input statistics specific for each exercise.
+Added exercises could then be save in routines.
+The routines would be displayed in the UI.

+### Personal note

+As a gym-goer I'm interested in the progress of my performance.
+To do that I make notes tracking the amount of sets and repetitions (reps) in each exercise.
+Often towards the end of an exercise rep performance may slip as the muscles get fatigued.
+So I thought it would be a good idea to also track the **performance of each individal rep**.
+However, that would take too many notes, so it makes sense to have that in an app.

 ## Status